ioquatix/geospatial/README.md

 After researching geospatial hashing algorithms, I found [this blog post](http://blog.notdot.net/2009/11/Damn-Cool-Algorithms-Spatial-indexing-with-Quadtrees-and-Hilbert-Curves) and decided to implement a geospatial hash using the Hilbert curve.
 This library exposes a fast indexing and querying mechanism based on Hilbert curves, for points on a map, which can be integrated into a database or other systems as required.

+For another solution to this problem, Google uses [S2 Geometry](http://blog.christianperone.com/2015/08/googles-s2-geometry-on-the-sphere-cells-and-hilbert-curve/) which is a more specific implementation designed for geospatial indexes only.

 ## Installation

 Add this line to your application's Gemfile: